My trip to New Orleans in 2011 introduced me to US nightlife and flavoursome Louisiana cooking as I celebrated Independence Day, NOLA style.

-Independence Day weekend is renowned for being a big deal in the United States, and nowhere is that more apparent than New Orleans.
+Independence Day weekend is a big deal in the United States, and nowhere is that more apparent than New Orleans.
 As a tourist from the UK, I couldn't wait to sample a city known as the Big Easy, the Crescent City, or "NOLA" to the locals.

 Food was high on the list of priorities, and New Orleans certainly didn't disappoint on the culinary front.